googleapis/google-cloud-python/docs/google-cloud-auth.rst

   from different projects

-In these situations, you can create an explicit :class:`Credentials <oauth2client.client.Credentials>` object suited to your environment.
+In these situations, you can create an explicit :class:`Credentials <google.auth.credentials.Credentials>` object suited to your environment.
+After creation, you can pass it directly to a :class:`Client <google.cloud.client.Client>`:
-After creation,
-you can pass it directly to a :class:`Client <google.cloud.client.Client>`:

 .. code:: python